Overview of Spinal Cord Injuries

-While people with high spinal cord injuries often develop tetraplegia, usually some muscle function is left over, or the patient can use their facial muscles and some head/neck muscles to be able to maneuver wheelchairs using their mouths and using computers through sticks placed in their mouths.
-These people usually require a personal care attendant but can go on to get professional degrees and can function well in society.
+While people with high spinal cord injuries often develop tetraplegia, some muscle function is usually left over.
+The patient can use their facial muscles and some head/neck muscles to maneuver wheelchairs using their mouths and use computers through sticks placed in their mouths.
+These people usually require a personal care attendant but can get professional degrees and function well in society.

 One specific type of incomplete injury is called the ‘central cord syndrome.’
 This occurs when only the motor part of the spinal cord is damaged so that movement is more impaired than sensation.
 Bladder dysfunction is another aspect of central cord syndrome.How Spinal Cord Injuries Affect Others

 Sometimes families suffer more than the patient.
-They may feel helpless and must spend their time worrying about their loved one who has just been injured.
-The injured person, who often has daily therapy goals and defined tasks to do, usually feels better about their illness than the ones who can’t do anything about their loved one’s injury.
+They may feel helpless and spend their time worrying about their loved one who has just been injured.
+The injured person, who often has daily therapy goals and defined tasks to do, usually feels better about their illness than those who can’t do anything about their loved one’s injury.

 Families must reassess everything from finances to relationships after a spinal cord injury.
-Sexual relations are more difficult, and family members may need to pick up the slack when it comes to paying bills.
+Sexual relations are more difficult, and family members may need to pick up the slack when paying bills.

 The roles within the family are often changed when a person has a traumatic spinal cord injury.
-For this reason, some families need therapy to deal with anger, guilt and resentments often come on following this type of injury.Sacramento Spinal Cord Injury Lawyers
+For this reason, some families who need therapy to deal with anger, guilt, and resentments often come on following this type of injury.Sacramento Spinal Cord Injury Lawyers

 Photo by: Pixabay.com